 You’re in Israel or made aliyah and have tummy trouble.
 Here’s what you can take for diarrhea, gas, and stomach ailment.
-Continue reading The Aliyah Files #29 Diarrhea, Gas, and Other Tummy Trouble.
+Continue reading The Aliyah Files #29 Got Tummy Trouble?
 What OTC meds can you take for relief?

-MOTIVATION MONDAY 👚👖 We all have clothes in our homes that aren’t worn anymore: 👕 Outgrown kid things 💃Sizes we are no longer fit into 👘Styles we don’t enjoy wearing 👢“Mistakes” such as wrong size bought 🥿items that Match Nothing 👕 Clothing that is Itchy, Rides Up, Rolls Down, and Other Annoyances All these clothes TAKE UP VALUABLE SPACE in your closet.
-If you aren’t wearing them it’s time to remove them from your closet and your home. ☂️With the cold & rainy weather it’s a great time to take advantage of being indoors to work on this project. ☂️ … Continue reading MOTIVATION MONDAY: How to clear our closets & donate used clothing
+👚👖 We all have clothes in our homes that aren’t worn anymore: 👕 Outgrown kid things 💃Sizes we are no longer fit into 👘Styles we don’t enjoy wearing 👢“Mistakes” such as wrong size bought 🥿items that Match Nothing 👕 Clothing … Continue reading How to clear your closet and declutter clothing

 SUNDAY STORIES A client called me and said “My entire house is very organized except for my playroom.
 I call it ‘THE MONSTER’.
 So I went to slay the monster because that is what I do; which is tackle messes … Continue reading If you have a room nicknamed ‘The Monster’ here’s how to slay the beast